vmartinezlive/better-doctor/README.md

 ## Setup/Installation Requirements

 * Go to GitHub and clone https://github.com/vmartinezlive/better-doctor project.
 Use project url to clone project.
+* User must have own api to use this application: Place your token in an .env file at the top level of your directory. name your API exports.apiKey in .env
-* run npm install to install dependencies
+* Run npm install to install dependencies
-* run npm run start to build and start the dev server
+* Run npm run start to build and start the dev server

 ## Objectives: